SAP/fundamental-styles/docs/pages/components/table.md

 folder: components
 ---

+> **UNDER REVIEW**.
+This component is under review.
+A new version will be implemented soon.
+{: .docs-intro}
 A table is a set of tabular data.
 Line items can support data, images and actions.
-{: .docs-intro}

 <br>